saurabhkm/FAQBot-Chatterbot/README.md

 A FAQ chatbot using chatterbot and flask

 ## Requirements
-Since this is an year old now, it has following dependencies
+Since this is more than an year old now, it has following dependencies
 1) Chatterbot = 0.4.2
 2) flask